appleade0001/boobool/README.md

 # boobool
 boobool is Brainless

-so we will update boobool's Activity
+so we will update boobool's Activity.
 And we will update the log.